It is not too late to take some time right now to make New Year’s Resolutions

 The system I use and recommend has been written about and emulated by a dozen different self-improvement writers.
 The idea is simple: Create one major goal per year in each of four categories: health, wealth, social action, and self-improvement.

 Then break each goal into three or more smaller, easily completed parts, and break those smaller parts into weekly, and daily tasks sheets.
 Then, spend a few minutes at the end of the day and an hour (or more!) every week working on finishing those task sheets.

-I set my goals on New Year’s day holiday because it is always a day off from work and the most natural time to do it.
-Every year has seasons (even if you live in California) that remind us of the passing of time— that if we don’t take the initiative to make changes, the following year will find us in pretty much the same position that we find ourselves in now.
+I set goals on New Year’s day holiday because it is always a day off from work and the most natural time to do it.
+Every year has seasons (even if you live in California) that remind us of the passing of time— that we can use as reminders that it is time to review goals, modify them, and set new goals. if we don’t take the initiative to make changes, the following year will find us in pretty much the same position that we find ourselves in now.

 Each year I create my own list of yearly goals.
 Here they are, in hopes that they’ll inspire you to make your own: